QHY5III 462C COLOR AND NIR CMOS TELESCOPE CAMERA

 QHY5III462C a High QE Color + NIR Enhanced Planetary Camera with an IMX462 Back-illuminated sensor:

-The same camera can now produce color or mono IR images at 135/fps with less than 1 electron of read noise!
+The same camera can now produce colour or mono IR images at 135/fps with less than 1 electron of read noise!

 TECHNOLOGY THAT CAN LITERALLY SEE AT NIGHT.